Article

 These minimum wage movements reflect economic and political pressures to improve living standards for workers countrywide.

-There are also state-specific regulations and requirements for overtime rates.
+There are also state-specific regulations and requirements for overtime rates in the US.

 Minimum wage variations

-The minimum wage can vary not only by state but also by industry and worker type.
+The minimum wage can vary not only by state but also by industry and worker status.
 For example:

-- Tipped workers: Federal law allows a lower minimum wage for tipped employees ($2.13 per hour), provided their tips bring their total earnings to at least $7.25 per hour.
-Some states require higher base pay for tipped workers.
+- Tipped workers: Federal law allows a lower minimum wage for tipped employees of $2.13 per hour, provided their tips bring their total earnings to at least $7.25 per hour.
+Some states require higher base pay for tipped workers

 - Youth minimum wage: The FLSA permits employers to pay workers under 20 years old a minimum wage of $4.25 per hour during their first 90 consecutive calendar days of employment.